What Are The Most Substantial Damages Awarded In A Malpractice Settlement?

 Should you accept the first offer of compensation?

-One of the more common insurance company tactics is to run the numbers on a case, calculating what they stand to lose, and then offer a settlement figure that is much lower.
-They will do this in the days or weeks following the incident In the hopes that you take the offer without considering your true long-term damages.
+One of the more common insurance company tactics is to run the numbers on a case, calculate what they stand to lose and then offer a settlement figure that is much lower.
+They will do this in the days or weeks following the incident in the hopes that you take the offer without considering your true long-term damages.

 For this reason, we recommend that you always decline the first offer of compensation.
-Your attorney will likely use this first offer as the bottom level for their negotiations.
+Your attorney will likely use this first offer as the bottom line for their negotiations.

 At Peter Angelos Law, we understand that no one should suffer due to a medical provider’s negligence.
 We pay an extortionate amount for medical care in the U.S., and for the price, we should be able to expect a high level of expertise and professionalism in return.